Magnus the Strong: Civil war in Denmark

 In 1131, Magnus had his cousin and potential rival for the Danish throne, Canute Lavard, murdered.
-After this deed he had to return to Gothenland, where he was still recognised as king.
+After this deed he had to return to Götaland, where he was still recognised as king.
 Though he was eventually backed by Niels, Magnus found himself in a civil war against Lavard's half-brother Eric Emune.
 The civil war weakened Magnus's position in Sweden.
 The Swedes chose a landowner from Östergötland, Sverker I, to be their king.
 According to Saxo's chronology of events this happened around 1132.

 Magnus and his father Niels eventually engaged the enemy in the Battle of Fotevik in Scania on 4 June 1134.
 According to Saxo, Niels panicked and fled when Eric approached, but Magnus confronted his adversaries with a small troop of determined followers.
 "He preferred death to escape in order not to eclipse his old reputation for courage.
 Finally, when he had fought rashly and killed many enemies, he fell over the heap of corpses that had piled up around him."
 After the decisive defeat, Niels escaped with his ships but was killed later the same year.

 Legacy

-After Magnus's death, his widow Richeza returned to the other side of the Baltic Sea where she married Volodar of Minsk, a Rurikid ruler of Viking origins.
+After Magnus's death, his widow Richeza returned to the other side of the Baltic Sea where she married Volodar of Minsk.
 She later returned to Sweden and thirdly married the man who defeated Magnus, King Sverker I.

 Magnus's son, Canute V, contested the Danish throne with his second cousin, Svend III.
 When Canute died in 1157, Magnus's legitimate descent became extinct.
 Canute's elder son Niels died in 1180.
 Canute's illegitimate posthumous son, Valdemar, bishop of Schleswig and prince-archbishop of Bremen, died in 1236 as the last direct male descendant of King Magnus.